e-Contract/jaxws-demo/README.md

 This project allows for experimentations with JAX-WS within a JBoss EAP 7.3 or WildFly 23 application server.

+We demonstrate adding support for ECDSA as the WS-Policy level.

 ## Apache Configuration:

 Use the following apache configuration file: